Galaxies99/VST-Tutorial/README.md

 The file `Tutorial.v` have a detailed introduction about <a href="https://github.com/PrincetonUniversity/VST">VST Tools</a>, which is a powerful tool made by Princeton University to help verify C program's correctness.

-The file `Exercise.v` has some simple exercises about VST.
+The file `Exercises.v` has some simple exercises about VST.
 All exercises are finished.

 - Q: How to build this project?
 - A: Following the steps below: